cloudteam2016/kubernetes.github.io/docs/getting-started-guides/ubuntu/manual.md

 ### Test it out

-You can use the `kubectl` command to check if the newly upgraded kubernetes cluster is working correctly.
+You can use the `kubectl` command to check if the newly upgraded Kubernetes cluster is working correctly.

 To make sure the version of the upgraded cluster is what you expect, you will find these commands helpful.